crazyfactory/tinka/README.md

 Make sure your development environment has all the necessary tools to run this project.

-We require `gulp tsd typings jspm` packages to be globally installed in your system.
+We require `gulp typings jspm` packages to be globally installed in your system.

-To do that, just type in `npm install gulp tsd typings jspm -g` in your comand line.
+To do that, just type in `npm install gulp typings jspm -g` in your comand line.

 If you don't have npm installed, please do it.